Up-and-Coming Neighborhoods in Harlingen, TX

 Up-and-Coming Neighborhoods in Harlingen, TX — Key Takeaways

 Harlingen has 25 neighborhoods showing growth potential.
-The most affordable up-and-coming area is Taft Southwest CDP with a median home value of $51,200.
+The most affordable up-and-coming area is Rancho Alegre CDP with a median home value of $28,700.
+The strongest job market is in Indian Springs CDP with an unemployment rate of 0.3%.

 Data sourced from the US Census Bureau, FBI Crime Data Explorer, EPA AirNow, Walk Score, and FEMA.
 Last updated: March 2026.